PRIDE-Archive/pridepy/README.md

 `urls.txt` is one fully-qualified URL per line.
 Schemes `http`, `https`, and `ftp` are dispatched to the matching downloader.
-Use `-u/--urls` for one or more comma-separated URLs (URLs are RFC 3986 compliant and never contain commas), e.g. `--urls https://a.com/x.raw,ftp://b.com/y.raw`.
+Use `-u/--urls` for one or more comma-separated URLs, e.g. `--urls https://a.com/x.raw,ftp://b.com/y.raw`.
+Note: URLs containing literal commas are not supported with `--urls`; use a manifest file (`-F`) instead.

 Useful options: